 You may object, at any time, to the processing of personal data on you for purposes of direct marketing.
 This also applies to a profiling in the context of such direct marketing.
 Once you have exercised your right to object I will no longer use your personal data for purposes of direct marketing.

-You have the option of notifying me of your objection without observing any particular form by phone, by e-mail or by using the postal address of pro editorial office dr. pasternak as specified at the beginning of this data privacy statement.
+You have the option of notifying me of your objection without observing any particular form by phone, by e-mail or by using the postal address of dr. wolfgang pasternak as specified at the beginning of this data privacy statement.